BY Michelle Garcia

 "Zoll Medical is one of the largest exhibitors at this conference," he said.
 "After living in Atlanta over 12 years, I expect to gather support to have a significant presence at this conference."

-- Commentary Op-ed: My Life as a Gay Boy Scout 2 hours 30 min ago
+- Commentary Op-ed: Immigration Goes Beyond Documentation 2 hours 38 min ago